Clarity in Leadership: Navigating Tough Decisions

 Work Values: What You Need to Thrive

-Work values are about what you need to operate well.
+Work values are about what you need to self-lead well.
 This could be autonomy, regular feedback, or a fast pace.
 Knowing your work values helps you choose projects and roles that fit your style.

 Strengths: Built to Do Well